Belgium's Energy Market: A Trader's Guide

 The funny bit is that Belgium's entire renewable strategy is premised on their neighbours playing along.
 Those solar panels are great when the sun shines, but Belgium is essentially building a grid that assumes it can dump excess power on its neighbours at noon and import from them at 6 PM.
 It's the electrical equivalent of assuming your neighbours will always let you borrow sugar.
 What happens when everyone in Northwest Europe has the same solar peak at the same time?
 Or when France needs its nuclear power for its own heat pumps?
 These are the questions that create trading opportunities.

 Speaking of opportunities, let's talk about the Princess Elisabeth Energy Island.
-Belgium is literally building an artificial island in the North Sea to be an energy hub, operational between 2026-2030.
+Belgium is building an artificial island in the North Sea to be an energy hub - the first caissons were submerged in April 2025, though the offshore wind tender has been delayed to Q1 2026.
 If this sounds like something from a Bond villain's business plan, you're not wrong.
 But it's also going to be a massive nexus for offshore wind and new interconnectors (including the Nautilus link to the UK).
 The conventional play is to bet on increased cross-border capacity.
 The contrarian play is to bet on construction delays and technical problems creating temporary bottlenecks and price spikes.

 Then there's the carbon pricing circus.
 ETS2 launches in 2027, targeting transport and heating fuels.
 The Belgian Planning Bureau thinks it'll be €60/tonne and will increase fuel oil costs by 21%, gas by 16%.
 Everyone's modelling smooth pass-through to consumers and orderly demand destruction.
 But what if Belgian households, facing 16% higher heating bills, just... don't switch to heat pumps as planned?
 What if they burn more wood?
 Or move their energy-intensive activities to different hours?
 The demand response assumptions baked into everyone's models are heroically optimistic.